biocpp/biocpp-core/doc/core/write_a_view/index.md

 # Motivation

-We have introduced "views" in \ref tutorial_ranges.
+We have introduced "views" in \ref core_ranges.
-You can do many things with the views provided by the standard library and those shipped with SeqAn, but in certain situations you will want to define your own view.
+You can do many things with the views provided by the standard library and those shipped with BioC++, but in certain situations you will want to define your own view.
 This page will teach you the basics of defining your own view.